erikeldridge/curlyqueue/branches/release_candidate/README.txt

 =Introduction

 Curly queue is a simple queue implemented in C.  It uses a doubly-linked list for the back-end storage and offers the following (public) functions:

-  * create_queue()
-    * to create a queue

-  * destroy_queue()
-    * to safely destroy the queue

-  * is_empty()
-    * returns true if empty

-  * enqueue()
-    * to push onto the queue

-  * dequeue()
-    * to pop from the queue

-  * with more on the way!'

-'maybe
+	- create_queue
+	- destroy_queue
+	- is_empty
+	- enqueue
+	- dequeue
+	- iterator_has_next
+	- iterator_has_prev
+	- iterarator_jump_to_front
+	- iterator_jump_to_back
+	- get_value_at_iterator
+	- insert_value_before_iterator (I know!)
+	- insert_value_after_iterator
+	- delete_value_at_iterator

+Yes, you read right, this is a queue manager with arbitrary insert and delete; it's the Curly queue!

 Use this code as you like, no need to give credit.
-Please refer to the license for nitty-gritty usage details.
+Please refer to the license for the nitty-gritty licensing details.

 =Installation